Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 6. SerializeField for editing private variables

 Don't use the "public" access modifier just to edit a field from the Inspector.
-Use [SerializeField] attribute instead.
+Use the [SerializeField] attribute instead.

 @tntcproject